-Wood Thrush is a well-known forest species, especially so in the eastern United States where its melodic song rings through eastern forests from May to July.
+Wood Thrush (Hylocichla mustelina) is a well-known forest species, especially so in the eastern United States where its melodic song rings through eastern forests from May to July.
 It migrates to Central America for the winter, where it also prefers dark, close-canopy broadleaf forests, very similar to its breeding grounds.
 During the winter it is much less conspicuous, largely detected by its chattering call notes and occasionally flushed from forest trails.

 Wood Thrushes really depend on the dense tropical broadleaf forests of the Yucatan Peninsula, eastern Guatemala, and Belize: the Maya Forest.
 The winter map (e.g,, 4 January) shows a hotspot of highest abundance right in the central southern Yucatan Peninsula and northern Guatemala.
 Lower abundance extends into Veracruz and south to Costa Rica and Panama, primarily on the wetter Atlantic Slope.
 Wood Thrushes maintain territory in winter, and are not known to move around at all during this period.

 Once late March arrives, one can clearly see the first Wood Thrushes making landfall on the Gulf Coast.
 Wood Thrushes are trans-Gulf migrants, jumping directly across the Gulf of Mexico with a suite of other migrants that risk a long flight over open water instead of taking a longer route around the Gulf.
 Once in the US, Wood Thrushes rapidly fill in eastern forests east of the Great Plains.